 This is a WSQ Board Position.
 She attends all quilt show meetings and works with the board and quilt show to sell items determined by the committee such as the Quilt Show CD and Collectable Pin.

-She arranges for one of the traveling Hoffman Challenge collections to be sent to her house in time for the Show.
-She arranges with the Art Quilt Set Up Committee to hang these quilts and to take them down.
-She packs them up and sends them off to their next destination.
+Chair arranges for one of the traveling Cherrywood Challenge collections to be sent to her house in time for the Show.
+She arranges with the Set Up Committee to hang these quilts and to take them down.
+She packs them up and sends them off returns them to Cherrywood.

 Hostess